New news channel launches in UK and wants to shake things up

 “We are proud to be British,” veteran broadcaster Andrew Neil said during the launch.
 “The clue is in the name.”

-Neil, the new channel’s chairman who has previously edited the Sunday Times newspaper and was a long-standing political interviewer for the BBC, told views that GB News will “expose the growing promotion of cancel culture.”
+Neil, the new channel’s chairman who has previously edited the Sunday Times newspaper and was a long-standing political interviewer for the BBC, told viewers that GB News will “expose the growing promotion of cancel culture.”

 Neil, 72, launched the channel with an hour-long introduction to the presenting line-up.